 Our kind host at Island Dream Resort promised a day of wicked adventure as he arranged our service boat.
 Being haunted with the previous day frenzy, I still have anxiety attack on braving the wild waves.

 Sailing on rough weather is not my cup of tea.
-Although the sky is clear, I know that somehow the 2 hours boat ride will encounter a rough turn.
+Although the sky is clear, I know that somehow the 2 hours boat ride might encounter a rough turn.
 It was reassuring to know that our boatmen grew up in this small island and anything unusual they would know.
-So there, four people aboard and madness waiting to happen.
+So there, four people aboard and an adventure waiting to happen.

-Did I mention, it was hubby’s birthday?
-The resort’s in-house restaurant serves good food as they perfectly put together our breakfast and lunch in a neat picnic basket.
-Sweet!
+Did I mention, it was my husband’s birthday?
+The resort’s in-house restaurant prepared food that they perfectly put together for our breakfast and lunch in a pretty picnic basket.
+Sweet.

-At 7 AM, we were bound to Bucas Grande Island for an early morning tour.
+At 7 AM, we were off to Bucas Grande Island for an early morning tour.

-Contrary to what I was expecting, there were no violent waves harassing our idyllic journey.
-We lost count on the natural islets dotting this tropical destination and whether to cross it off from the 7,107 islands in the Philippines.
+Contrary to my fears, there were no violent waves harassing our idyllic journey.
+We lost count on the natural islets dotting our tropical destination and whether to cross it off from the 7,107 islands in the Philippines.

 Soothing to the eyes, the lucid waters seemed colder and transformed into deep turquoise.
 Corals and fishes are almost visible to see.
 We felt lucky to have reached this tropical paradise.